artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/20fall/hw1/hw1.md

 </p>

-**Optional** After you finish this part, you could find a partner and conduct a robot chasing application.
-We attached a small tag on the backpack battery which belongs to the family `tag16h5`.
-You just need to change the tag family of the detector to get this working.
+**Optional** After you finish this part, you could find a partner who also has a R2D2 and you could conduct a robot chasing application.
+You could attached a small Apriltag on the backpack battery of one R2D2 and use `drive_with_keyboard` you implemented in hw0 to drive this R2D2.
+The second R2D2 will just run `rolling_with_u`  to follow the first R2D2.
+Here is a [demo](https://www.youtube.com/watch?v=aHuZVwZAsAM).

 ## Recommended Readings
 [A robust and flexible visual fiducial system](https://april.eecs.umich.edu/media/pdfs/olson2011tags.pdf), Edwin Olson, Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), May 2011.